 Whether logs of query activities “must” be available to the relevant registrant upon request, unless prohibited by “a relevant court order or legal requirement.”

-Registrants should be afforded access to query activity consistent with Art.
+Comment: Registrants should be afforded access to query activity consistent with Art.
 15 of the GDPR, which gives the data subject the right to obtain from the controller access to certain information, including the “purposes of the processing,” the “categories of personal data concerned” and the “recipients or categories of recipient to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organizations.”
 While Art.
-15 requires access to certain data in the logs of query activities, such as the date and time of the request or the grant of access.
-It also does not require that the identity of the individual recipients of data; it is sufficient to supply the category of recipients.
+15 requires access to certain data in the logs of query activities, such as the date and time of the request or the grant of access, it does not require that the identity of the individual recipients of data be revealed.
+It appears sufficient to supply the category of recipients.
 Furthermore, these rights need to be balanced against other considerations, such as the data subject rights of Users and the negative effects of providing access to information that would compromise investigations or threat mitigation efforts, among other things.
 That said, Users could be given the option of allowing access to the full logs for each query, in the interest of transparency.

 On “certain key process elements” of a UAM